 Mental Health Social Workers must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Mental Health Social Workers need abilities such as oral comprehension, oral expression, and problem sensitivity in order to perform their job at a high level.
+For example, Mental Health Social Workers need abilities such as oral comprehension, oral expression, and written comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Mental Health Social Workers, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.